cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 * Adding compiler flags
 * How to build Release and Debug builds
 * Linking external libraries to the C++ project
-* Support different operating systems, compilers, and architectures
+* Support compilation on different operating systems, compilers, and architectures

 ### Advanced